etal/cladecompare/README.rst

   profile, then use a script (your own) to delete any insert columns.

-In case you botch all that, CladeCompare will check then number of columns in the FG and BG alignments, and if they don't match, will automatically run MAFFT to align the alignments to each other.
+In case you botch all that, CladeCompare will check then number of columns in the FG and BG alignments, and if they don't match, will automatically run MUSCLE to align the alignments to each other.

 If you are using MAPGAPS, it looks like this::